North Shore Baseball Association 9U Division Rules

 - When the ball is hit to the outfield, runner(s) may continue to advance until the ball leaves the hand of the outfielder as part of his/her throw to an infield position at which point runners may continue to the next base only.
 Unless a play is made as a result of the throw, the play is ruled dead and the runner(s) cannot advance beyond the next base at the time of the throw from the outfielder.

 - Leadoffs are not allowed.
 The ball must cross home plate before any base runner(s) can leave the base(s).
 When a base runner leaves the base before the pitch crosses home plate and the batter DOES NOT hit the ball, the Umpire shall call “Leadoff” and the base runner must return to the base and no Out is called.
 When a base runner leaves the base before the pitch crosses home plate and the batter DOES hit the ball, the base runner is automatically out.
 The batter will be allowed to advance as normal.

-- Stealing to 3rd base is the only base that may be stolen during a game.
+- Stealing to 3rd base is the only base that may be stolen during a game; however, a base runner may only attempt to steal on the 2nd or subsequent pitches.
 When stealing to 3rd base, the runner may not advance to home base on an over-thrown or under-thrown ball from the Catcher.
 A player on 1st or 3rd base may only advance on a hit or walk, when applicable.

 - Any base runner that overruns another base runner will be declared out.

 - Head first slides are not permitted (except when returning to a base) and any runner performing a head first slide will be called out.
 Slide or Avoid Rule is in effect.
 If a play is being made, or is about to be made, it is MANDATORY for players of all age groups to slide or make an effort to avoid a collision at all bases and home plate.
 Failure to do either will result in an automatic out.
 The ball is dead and no runners may advance beyond the base that was last legally acquired.